ThoughtWorks-SEA/developer-training/docs/delivering-software/git-collab.md

 - Click on **Accept incoming change** to select your changes and delete the changes from remote
 - Click on **Accept both** to select all changes and keep both

-Use `Control + Z` to undo if you selected the wrong choice Alternatively, you can directly edit in VS Code.
+Use `Control + Z` to undo if you selected the wrong choice.
+In some cases, you may have to select "Accept both" and manually fix the conflict line by line to integrate both changes successfully.

 ### Why do we prefer to use rebase when pulling?